MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 ![The sidebar for a Microsoft Edge extension](./sidebar-images/sidebar-screenshot.png)

-Note: The sidebar extensions feature is being rolled out to a growing user base for all channels of Microsoft Edge.<!-- todo: delete sentence -->
+Note: The sidebar extensions feature is being rolled out to a growing user base for all channels of Microsoft Edge.<!-- todo: after rollout is complete, delete sentence -->

 By using the Sidebar API for extensions, you can enhance the browsing experience by enabling users to view additional information alongside the main content of a webpage.